 Maybe off-Broadway is your thing?
 This two-hour Off-Broadway tour is for true Broadway connoisseurs.
 If you can sing all the songs from The Lion King, it’s time to do this walking tour.
 Learn about the origins of Indie theatre, the history of showbiz in New York City and the differences between Broadway, Off-Broadway, Off-Off-Broadway and Indie Theatre.
 In conclusion, this is Broadway for the advanced!

 In the middle of the Theater District lies Times Square.
 The popular New York tourist attraction with the red staircase, yellow cabs and bright lights.
 Times Square is one of the most photographed spots in Manhattan.
 Consequently, it is often extremely busy and not everyone’s cup of tea.
 In fact, many New Yorkers will avoid this area completely.
 It is also the place where famous brands have their flagship stores and you can find most major restaurant and hotel chains.
-In addition, hidden in Times Square, are little gems you only see with a guide in tow, if you want to get the inside scoop, take this three hour tour of Times Square.
+It’s also where I recommend starting the tour with the Hop on Hop off bus as you’ll find the most empty buses.
+In addition, hidden in Times Square, are little gems you only see with a guide in tow, if you want to get the inside scoop, take this three-hour tour of Times Square.

 Was this article helpful?
 Recommend it by giving me a rating: